ifoxfoot/fqacalc/README.md

 ### How will duplicates be treated?

-If the site assessment data contains duplicate species, they will be excluded from certain FQA metrics.
+If the data contains duplicate species, they will be excluded from certain FQA metrics.
 For example, species richness counts the number of unique species, so duplicates are not allowed.
 Generally, duplicates are excluded for all unweighted (inventory) metrics but can optionally be included in cover-weighted metrics and are always included in relative metrics.

 Duplicate behavior in cover-weighted functions is controlled by the `allow_duplicates` argument and the `plot_id` argument.
 If